 Botox has been a mainstay treatment for patients with synkinesis, partial facial paralysis and bell’s palsy for the past two decades.
 Botox is a protein derived from botulinum toxin.
 It relaxes unwanted muscle movements on the normal side of the face and reduces tension in areas of the face that are hyperactive due to synkinesis.

-At the Facial Paralysis Insitute, Botox is utilized to address asymmetric facial movement in a novel manner to create a more symmetrical facial movement and reduce the signs of facial paralysis and synkinesis.
+At the Facial Paralysis Institute, Botox is utilized as a Botox treatment for Bell’s palsy to address asymmetric facial movement in a novel manner to create a more symmetrical facial movement and reduce the signs of facial paralysis and synkinesis.
 Botox is most commonly utilized with neuromuscular retraining that will be performed by an experienced physical therapist.